 Fellow cat lovers know we are a different breed, and we’re darned proud of it!
 What you may not know is that beyond blogging there are some wonderful sites out there for people like us and our precious pets, where we can link up together, share, and help troubleshoot some of the more concerning aspects of companionship.
 You can find a social networking site for just about everything, and that is especially true when it comes to the cat lover in you.
-Here are seven of the top social networking sites on the net for cat lovers like us.
+Here are six of the top social networking sites on the net for cat lovers like us.

 1. My Cat Space – This is what social networking is all about!
 This site links you up to the very best in cat information and links you to cat lovers everywhere.
 You can share your stories and pictures, or simply drop in to see what new tips are out there.
 This is a great site to go to meet other cat lovers just like you!